Six-man football: Literature

-Six-man football in film
+Film

 The Slaughter Rule, released in 2002, used six-man football as played in Montana as the backdrop for an examination of the relationship between a fatherless renegade football player and his loner coach.
 The film contains a brief but adequate explanation of how the game of six-man football is played, as well as footage of actual game sequences.
 The title refers to a rule in which a game is called in the second half if one team gains a 45-point advantage over the other.
 In other states, it is referred to as the mercy rule.
 When invoked, one team is said to have "45ed" the other.

 Six Man, Texas, released in 2008, is a documentary film that explores six-man football as identity in the public high schools of the 160 small towns in Texas that play it.

 The Seventh Man, released in 2003, documents two years in the lives of the Panther Creek Panthers, one of the storied programs in Texas six-man football.
 It features the narration of Val Kilmer.

 A Texas-6 CBS documentary looks at the 2019 Strawn, Texas Greyhounds, who had won four titles and were trying to repeat with the coach who made it all happen.